 When I have as much documentary evidence as I can find, I travel to the site where events took place.
 In the case of Rama’s Labyrinth, I visited Mumbai and Pune.
 For Two Coins, I went back to India to visit Kolkata.

 How long does it take to write the book?

-It took me a year to organize my research and create the first draft of Two Coins.
-The process of editing, revisions, and completing the publication process takes about another year.
+It took two years for me to gather research materials and another year to create the first draft of Two Coins.
+The process of editing, revisions, and completing the publication process took about year.

 Do you do anything besides write books?

-I practice Purna yoga.
-I sing soprano in the Hilo Community Chorus.
-I read historical fiction and legal dramas.
-And I travel for the sheer joy of experiencing different places and cultures.
+I practice Purna yoga, read historical fiction and legal dramas, and travel for the sheer joy of experiencing different places and cultures.
 Photos from recent journeys are below.